unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

 uWSGI exports a gazillion of metrics (and more are planned), do not be afraid to use them

-There is no security between apps and the carbon server, any apps can wrote metrics to it.
+There is no security between apps and the carbon server, any apps can write metrics to it.
 If you are hosting untrusted apps you'd better to use other approcahes (like giving a graphite instance to every user in the system)

 The same is true for redis, if you run untrusted apps a shared redis instance is absolutely not a good choice from a secuity point of view